george-gca/bracis_2023_srcaps/pages/introduction.md

 </figure>

 <!--
-In recent years, deep learning has become a popular method for increasing the image resolution, a technique called super resolution.
+In recent years, deep learning has become a popular method for increasing the image resolution, a technique called super-resolution.
 The idea is to train a neural network to learn the mapping between low resolution and high resolution images.
 The network is trained on a dataset of low and high resolution image pairs.
 The network is then able to take a low resolution image as input and output a high resolution image.
 As you can see, the result is much sharper than the bicubic interpolation.
 -->